DenizenScript/Denizen-For-Bukkit-Docs/source/index.rst

 The tutorial videos are still a good place to learn Denizen in an interactive manner.
 Videos 2-13 and 15-27 will be covered by this guide.
-If you want to learn by video and not by a mega-document, you can view them at: https://one.denizenscript.com/denizen/vids/
+If you want to learn by video and not by text-based guides, you can view the videos at: https://one.denizenscript.com/denizen/vids/

 While the videos are still relevant and should be considered good learning